mpazaryna/fintech_suite/blog/2024-09-19-risk-calculator/index.md

 # Building tools with risk_kit

-## Introduction

-<!-- truncate -->

 The [Risk Calculator](https://github.com/mpazaryna/risk_calculator) provides a command-line interface (CLI) that leverages the powerful functionalities of the risk_kit module.
 This blog post will explore how the project is structured, the modular nature of risk_kit, and how it contributes to the flexibility of the Risk Calculator.

+<!-- truncate -->

 ## Project Overview